 Configuring mapped expressions

-Matching fields set forms a unique identifier for each record.
-You can mark multiple fields as matching fields.
-These fields are compared to their values on the integration service, such as Airtable, to figure out whether we need to create or update a record.
+Step - 3.
+Toggle one or multiple fields as unique fields.
+These field(s) are compared to their values on the integration service, such as Webflow CMS, to determine whether we need to create or update a record.
 In the case of multiple unique fields, all the unique fields must match.

-If you have deleted a field from the mapper, you can use "Refresh fields" button to bring it back.
-You can also use it to get new fields that are added after configuring the task.
+If you have deleted a field from the mapper, you can use the "Refresh fields" button to bring it back.
+You can also use it to get new fields added after configuring the task.

 Click on the Collapse button to explore all the advanced options to manage your Airtable data, which includes: